nclskfm/nclskfm/README.md

 ## Hi there 👋

-### Joke of the day (Sat May 24 2025)
+### Joke of the day (Sun May 25 2025)
 <!-- joke -->
->As President Roosevelt said: 'We have nothing to fear but fear itself.
-And Chuck Norris.'
+>No one has ever spoken during review of Chuck Norris' code and lived to tell about it.
 <!-- /joke -->

-*Last update: Sat, 24 May 2025 00:57:07 GMT*
+*Last update: Sun, 25 May 2025 01:04:49 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)